microsoftgraph/microsoft-graph-docs-contrib/concepts/security-concept-overview.md

 Submit threats across security solutions more easily with a unified security threat submission API.
 This allows you to not only submit threats but also get threat submission results and trigger downstream alert flows.
 The new unified security threat submission API supports both application and delegated permissions to help you build new security solutions.

-### Investigate email and collaboration tool-related threats and trigger response action
+### Investigate email and collaboration-related threats and trigger response action
 Threat investigation and response capabilities provide detailed metadata and indicators about emails processed by Microsoft Defender for Office 365 and related response actions.
 These insights can help your organization's security team protect users from email- or file-based attacks.

 ### Unify and standardize alert tracking